LyubomirT/intense-rp-next/docs/index.md

 IntenseRP Next is a bridge application that connects DeepSeek AI to SillyTavern, making it easy to use DeepSeek's powerful language models for roleplaying and creative writing.
 Think of it as a translator that sits between SillyTavern and DeepSeek's web interface; it handles all the technical details so you can focus on your conversations without worrying about the ~~absolute mess~~ complexities of browser automation.

 This project is a complete reimagining of the original IntenseRP API, built from the ground up with modern architecture and a focus on reliability.
-Whether you're new to using AI for creative writing or you're coming from the original IntenseRP, this documentation will help you get everything set up and running smoothly.
+No matter if you're new to using AI for creative writing or you're coming from the original IntenseRP, this documentation will help you get everything set up and running smoothly.

 ## What You'll Find Here

-The documentation is organized to get you up and running as quickly as possible, then dive deeper into the features and customization options available.
+The documentation is organized to get you up and running as quickly as possible, then go deeper into the features and customization options available.

 **If you're just starting out**, head over to the [Quick Start Guide](welcome/quick-start-guide/download-and-install.md) which will walk you through downloading, installing, and connecting everything to SillyTavern.
 The whole process usually takes just a few minutes.